The School SPOC (Single Point of Contact) is Mrs Emma Ward (Headteacher/Safeguarding Lead)

 Referral and Intervention Processes

-Any member of staff who identifies concerns, for example as a result of observed behaviour or reports of conversations to suggest the child supports terrorism and/or violent extremism, must report these concerns to the named PREVENT lead (Mrs Hayley Sutton -Headteacher)
+Any member of staff who identifies concerns, for example as a result of observed behaviour or reports of conversations to suggest the child supports terrorism and/or violent extremism, must report these concerns to the named PREVENT lead (Mrs Emma Ward -Headteacher)